bullardji/helmhud/README.md

    python helmhud_guardian.py
    ```

+The first run checks whether the Apriel-5B model is cached locally and downloads
-When running, mention `@Helmhud Guardian` in any channel to chat with the local LLM.
-The bot will reply using context from recent messages and influential memories.
+it if necessary.
+Mention `@Helmhud Guardian` in any channel to chat with the LLM.
+The bot replies using context from recent messages and influential memories.

 The bot stores its JSON data files in the directory specified by the `HELMHUD_DATA_DIR` environment variable.
 If not set, files are saved in the project root.